-- 4.2 The Authority is required to take a decision on penalty in the manner which it considers is best calculated to further its principal objective, and having regard to its other duties. - 4.3 In deciding whether it would be appropriate to impose a penalty, the Authority has considered and taken into full account the particular facts and circumstances of the contravention under consideration, including the extent to which the circumstances from which the contravention or failure arose were outside the control of InterGen.
-It has also taken full account of the representations made to it by InterGen.
+4.3 In deciding that it would be appropriate to impose a penalty, the Authority considered and took into full account the particular facts and circumstances of the contravention under consideration, including the extent to which the circumstances from which the contravention or failure arose were outside the control of InterGen.
+It also took full account of the representations made to it by InterGen.